Skip to content

 Contrast checking

-The contrast checker uses relative luminance (WCAG 2.x formula) to compute ratios between any two palette colours.
+The contrast checker uses relative luminance (WCAG 2.x formula) to compute ratios between any two palette colors.
 This part doesn't use OKLCH — WCAG is defined in terms of sRGB luminance — but the underlying conversion from hex to linear RGB reuses the same sRGB-to-linear function that feeds into our OKLCH pipeline.

 CSS now supports OKLCH natively.
 You can write: